graphile/crystal/examples/forum/tutorial.md

 > **Note:** Feel free to write your comments in Markdown!
 Most tools, including GraphiQL which PostGraphQL uses, will render your comments with the appropriate styles.

-With this we have completed our person table, we will move on to creating a table for our forum posts!
+With this we have completed our person table, now let’s create a table for our forum posts.

-## Post Table
+### Post Table
 The users of our forum will want to be able to create posts.
-That’s the entire reason we have a forum after all!
-To create the post table we go through a very similar process as creating our person table with `forum_example.person`, with one difference.
-Before we create our post table, we want to create a type we will use with that table.
+That’s the entire reason we have a forum after all.
+To create the post table we go through a very similar process as creating our `forum_example.person` table, but first we want to create a type we will use in one of the columns.
 See the SQL below:

 ```sql
 create type forum_example.post_topic as enum (